mmprodigy/nyt-bestseller/README.md

 * **extractedfeatures-final-clean-subset.txt** - A subset of the data contained in extractedfeatures-final-clean.txt.
 This text file contains the data for our neural net to run, the meta-data of a little over 6750 books.
 It is the output of extracted-features-clean.py.
 This file must be in the same directory as mlpc.py in order to run the neural net.

 * **mlpc.py** - Script that takes the output of extracted-features-clean.txt and runs the neural net.
-It iterates through each book represented in the file and
+It iterates through each book represented in the file and generates more features using the description and reviews of the book.
+After that, we use a python list of python lists to build our sparce vector matrix.
+We then convert it to a CSR matrix in order to use SciKit-Learn's Truncated SVD package to reduce the number of features and decrease run time.
+This script considers half the data as training data and half as testing data.
+It prints the results of the neural net, including score, loss, and the training weights.